-PRTM495 PRINTMAKING APPRENTICESHIP (1 TO 6 CREDITS)
+PRTM495 PRINTMAKING APPRENTICESHIP (1-6 CREDITS)

-Apprenticeships place students in a direct one-on-one mentoring relationship with an elder, a master artist, or cultural expert who is willing to share his or her expertise and experience with a student from IAIA.
+Apprenticeships place students in a direct one-on-one mentoring relationship with an elder, a master artist, or cultural expert who is willing to share their expertise and experience with a student from IAIA.
 The student is to provide assistance to the mentor on a specific project or undertaking.
 In this way, through observation and direct involvement, students will become familiar with new artistic processes, cultural practices, and related approaches.
 All students keep a journal to document their learning.
 Each student will write a final reflective paper.
 Mentors will complete an evaluation commenting on student learning through this experience.
 Note: This apprenticeship may be taken after the third year as 495 for one to six credits.

-PRTM498 PRINTMAKING INDEPENDENT STUDY (1 TO 3 CREDITS)
+PRTM498 PRINTMAKING INDEPENDENT STUDY (1-3 CREDITS)\

 The purpose of an independent study is to provide for the unique interests, specific passions, and artistic direction of students who seek opportunities to direct their own learning in order to fulfill personal educational goals.
-(Prerequisites: PRTM101 and permission of the instructor) Studio Fee
+(Prerequisites: PRTM101 and permission of the instructor)